bahmutov/json-human-reporter/README.md

 json-human-reporter results.json
 ```

+You can even pass multiple filenames and get a combined output

 ## Why?

 Because multiple reporters in Mocha seem a little bit too far in the future, see